 Pharmacists play an integral role in the provision of healthcare services.
 As a pharmacist, you will be on the industry frontline – counselling people on the best use and management of medications.
 When you study a Bachelor of Pharmacy (Honours), you’ll learn how to provide advice on the symptoms and management of common ailments, prepare and formulate medications, and educate the community on a wide range of health and wellbeing matters.

 This degree requires students to participate in clinical placements in NSW Health facilities.
 During placement students will be subject to policies and procedures laid down by NSW Health.
 Students must also meet all NSW Health verification requirements before attending clinical placement.
-For more information, visit the University of Newcastle website.
+Clinical placement essentials.

 Students should be aware that they may be required to undertake clinical placement and/or classes outside normal semester dates.